MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab3_Segmentation.md

 2. Select **Find similar customers** from the command bar.

-3. Name your segment `SummerPromoExpansion`.
+3. Name your segment `SummerPromoExpansion`

 4. Select **Add fields** in the next step to select attributes and measures that are used to find similar customers.
 We'll target customers with similar average in-store purchase and location, so choose **PostCode** and **AverageStorePurchase**.
 Select **Apply**.